Trump wants to pull the US out of the World Health Organization again. Here's what may happen next

 “Ooh,” Trump exclaimed as he was handed the action to sign.
 “That’s a big one!”

-His move calls for pausing the future transfer of U.S. government funds to the organization, recalling and reassigning federal personnel and contractors working with the WHO and calls on officials to “identify credible and transparent United States and international partners to assume necessary activities previously undertaken by” the organization.
+His move calls for pausing the future transfer of U.S. government funds to the organization, recalling and reassigning federal personnel and contractors working with WHO and calls on officials to “identify credible and transparent United States and international partners to assume necessary activities previously undertaken by” WHO.

 This isn’t the first time Trump has tried to sever ties with WHO.
 In July 2020, several months after WHO declared COVID-19 to be a pandemic and as cases surged globally, Trump’s administration officially notified U.N.
 Secretary-General Antonio Guterres that the U.S. was planning to pull out of WHO, suspending funding to the agency.